piecepackr/piecepackr/README.rst

 Detailed instructions
 ~~~~~~~~~~~~~~~~~~~~~

+This package is developed and tested on Ubuntu Linux.
+Instructions are given below for installation on Ubuntu Linux but installing on another \*nix OS should be a straightforward substitution of the ``apt`` package manager with your OS's preferred package manager like ``brew`` for OSX (you may also need to tweak the package names to match what is in your repos and to manually install some software/fonts not in your repos).
+It is also possible to `install and run an Ubuntu terminal <https://www.microsoft.com/en-us/store/p/ubuntu/9nblggh4msv6>`_ on recent versions of Windows or to (freely) run Ubuntu in a virtual machine or even in a ``chroot``.

 You'll need to install some system requirements to use this R package and its executables::

     $ sudo apt install ghostscript pdfsam poppler-utils r-base